johnkerl/scripts/README.md

 Subdirectories:

+* `abbrevs` -- Essentially aliases, but available from contexts in which aliases are not evaluable.

 * `arith` -- Simple pipe-oriented tools for things like sums and GCDs.

 * `fundam` -- Filters I use each and every day in my work as a software